-What are these people so incensed about?
-Prior to the 2016 referendum the EU was like the sound of the ocean inside a conch shell: ever present, but neither visible nor resonant – until, that is, the shell was raised to our ears.
+Why are these people so incensed?
+Before the 2016 referendum, the EU was like the sound of the ocean inside a conch shell: ever-present, but neither visible nor resonant – until that is, the shell was raised to our ears.
 Very few of these people will have given the EU a single thought for at least the first 43 years of Britain’s membership, but now they’re jumping all over the European flag.
 It must be the first time in history that an apparent ‘enemy’ has wrought such misery on the population by investing billions of pounds a year into the country, from the Shetland Islands to the Isles of Scilly.
 Those evil bastards!

 Leaving aside Germany’s four World Cups, where is it written in the Paris Peace Treaties that an Allied power, when bereft of intelligent argument and reasoned discourse, can inanely dribble on about the war?
-It’s often said that veterans of the World Wars rarely ever spoke about it, yet plenty of boomers who’ve spent the odd Bank Holiday watching The Longest Day and Where Eagles Dare – perhaps also bravely serving in a World War II weekend reenactment group – never fucking shut up about it.
+It’s often said that veterans of the World Wars rarely ever spoke about it, yet plenty of boomers who’ve spent the odd Bank Holiday watching The Longest Day and Where Eagles Dare never fucking shut up about it.

-You would think that two of the 20th century’s greatest adversaries coming together under the European Union’s ideals of unity, solidarity and harmony would be the greatest story of the last 100 years.
+You would think that two of the 20th century’s greatest adversaries coming together under the European Union’s ideals of unity, solidarity, and harmony would be the most incredible story of the last 100 years.
 But we squandered the opportunity to really come together and move forward, preferring instead to make the war a cheap punchline, or a nonsense sporting headline, or something that we hark back to whenever we need to wrap ourselves up in that sense of greatness we have lost.

 The World Wars should always serve as dark lessons from history, and the bravery and sacrifice should be remembered and commemorated for all time.
-But we need to stop invoking the war at the drop of a hat, or sound of a recorded gong.
-Especially when the side milking the Second World War for all it’s worth – the so-called patriots – are lining up alongside members of the far right, many of whom are so unable to control their Nazi-saluting tics that it feels like they’re afflicted with a sort of Third Reich Tourette’s.
+But we need to stop invoking the war at the drop of a hat or the sound of a recorded gong.
+Especially when the side milking the Second World War for all it’s worth – the so-called patriots – are lining up alongside members of the far-right.
+Many of whom are so unable to control their Nazi-saluting tics that it feels like they’re afflicted with a sort of Third Reich Tourette’s.

 So let’s try and move past the war.
 And let’s take it back from the people using it to whip up patriotic support for an act of national self-harm.
 The two don’t belong together.